synesteesia/pathAlgorithms/documentation/implementationDocument.md

 ## Inputs

 The program takes one or multiple maps and user text as input.
+If the user wants to run the algorithms for a single map, start and goal coordinates are typed in by the user.
+Otherwise the program selects movable verices in the upper left corner as start and right down corner as goal.

 ## Map files

-The program reads .map files that can be found on site Map files can be found on following site: https://www.movingai.com/benchmarks/grids.html
+The program reads .map files that can be found on site: https://www.movingai.com/benchmarks/grids.html

 The program prints various results comparing the algorithms as output.